ivan-chai/exact/README.md

 # EXACT: How to Train Your Accuracy
 In this file you will an outline of how to reproduce the results of the paper.

+It is the official implementation, based on the [archive code](https://github.com/tinkoff-ai/exact).

 See [EXACT: How to Train Your Accuracy (2022)](https://arxiv.org/pdf/2205.09615.pdf) for more details.

 The short version of the paper was presented at the [TAG in Machine Learning